Mr. Joshua Rockland MJS Art Teacher, gr. 6-8. email@example.com

-MCCEA Poster Contest: Each year, MJS students may enter educational theme based artwork.
-Winners are recognized at a HTBOE meeting and opening ceremony of the MCCEA Pride event at the Rockaway Mall, and featured on next year’s calendar.
+MCCEA Poster Contest: Each year, MJS students may enter educational theme-based artwork.
+Winners win a prize and are recognized at a HTBOE meeting and opening ceremony of the MCCEA Pride event at the Rockaway Mall, and featured on next year’s calendar.
 Details will be announced at school.

 - canvas painting, free drawing